oeloeloel/forked/manual.md

 To install Forked, you should start with a freshly unzipped DragonRuby project.

-In the DragonRuby folder, open the `mygame` folder and create a new folder inside it called `lib`.

 [Download the Forked project from GitHub](https://github.com/oeloeloel/forked).
 In GitHub, click the green `<> Code` button and select `Download ZIP`.
 Unzip the downloaded file.

-If you are starting with a fresh DragonRuby project, drag the _contents_ of the downloaded folder to the `mygame` folder inside the DragonRuby project.
+Copy the _contents_ of the downloaded folder into the `mygame` folder in the DragonRuby project.
 Let it overwrite the existing files and folders.

 Now run DragonRuby: double-click on the DragonRuby executable (dragonruby.exe on windows, dragonruby on macOS or Linux).

-By default, Forked will open a version of manual to help you get started.
+By default, Forked will open an interactive version of this manual to help you get started.

 Now you can start writing your story.

 ### Writing and Editing the Story

-Open up the `mygame/app/story.md` file in any text editor and you'll see the contents of a version of this manual.
+Open up the `mygame/app/story.md` file in any text editor and you'll see the contents of the interactive version of this manual.
 When you look at the examples, you'll also be able to see the code that created them.

 When you want to start a new story, create a new file in the `mygame/app` folder and call it whatever you want followed by the `.md` extension.